Loans from the US Small Business Administration (SBA)

 - IRS tax relief programs related to CPVID-19 – Includes information on filing deadlines, paid leave for workers, and tax credits for small and midsize businesses.
 More info: https://www.irs.gov/coronavirus

 If your business is ramping up services and needs to hire employees, KansasWorks can help you promote your job listings and connect with job seekers.
 More info here: https://www.kansasworks.com/ada/r/

 Hospitality Industry Relief Emergency (HIRE) Fund* from the Kansas Dept of Commerce (KDOC)

-*Due to the overwhelming initial response, the KDOC’s initial funds available through for the program have been allocated at this time.
-However, the KDOC is keeping their form open and will continue to collect information should additional funding become available from Kansas hospitality businesses on the losses they are facing due to the COVID-19 pandemic.
+*Due to the overwhelming initial response, the KDOC’s initial funds available for the program have been allocated at this time.
+However, the KDOC is keeping its form open and will continue to collect information should additional funding become available from Kansas hospitality businesses on the losses they are facing due to the COVID-19 pandemic.